Odhynn/naerk/content/Factions/Everbryght.md

 > Bide my spirit protect them
 > Till the end of their time.

-Dinoksetijd's "treasure" survived, though they were subtly scarred by the event; it was this spell-scar that would bind them to a singular purpose.
+Dinoksetijd's "treasure" survived, though they were subtly scarred by the event; it was this spell-scar that would eventually bind them to a singular purpose.
 They were:
 - Smolynx, son of Annwn, 163 years old[^3]
 - Rowena, daughter of Smolynx, 17 years old